openscd/open-scd-core/doc/0003-ADR-Split-OpenSCD.md

-# OpenSCD Core should support Addons
+# OpenSCD Should be splitted up into multiple packages

 Date: 2023-06-05